Chromoprotein/ai-project/README.md

 - MongoDB database for the chats

+- Chats are automatically sorted into folders

 - Minor features:

-    - Function calling tool for toggling light/dark mode
+    - Function calling/tool for toggling light/dark mode

-    - Download image button
+    - "Download image" button

-    - Copy text to clipboard button
+    - "Copy text to clipboard" button

+    - Automatic titles for the chats

 ## My to-do list:

-- Make the navbar functional

-- Add folders for organizing chats with automatically generated tags
+- Improve chatting:

+    - Add custom instructions

     - Add the option to edit and resend a message

+    - Add the ability to rename chats

+    - Add an emoji keyboard

+- Improve the folders:

+    - Let the user decide what folders the AI can place chats into

+    - Add the ability to move chats to a different folder

+- Improve the UI:

+    - Finish the register and login pages